owulveryck/blog/content/post/journey-onnx-day2.md

 * read and process the data to write a tensor backend
 * deal with tensor shape.

 I will not focus much on tensor shape.
 Actually ONNX has a notion of dimension which is an array of integer.
-Every entry represent the size of an axe of the tensor.
+Every entry representst the size of an axe of the tensor.
 This can be converted out-of-the-box into a [`Shape`](https://godoc.org/gorgonia.org/tensor#Shape) element of the `tensor` package.

 The data type conversion and the raw data processing is a (little) bit trickier, so let's focus on them.